 Takoma Park’s New Hampshire corridor is served with excellent public transportation via Ride On (Montgomery County), Metrobus (WMATA), TheBus (Prince George’s County) all of which connect to shopping, universities, and Metrorail stations in Takoma Park, Silver Spring, the District and Prince George’s County.
 The University of Maryland also runs a shuttle bus along University Boulevard which may be hailed at any bus stop.
 Nearly all stops on the New Ave have comfortable (and colorful) seating so you may sit in style when waiting for your bus.

-From Silver Spring Metro, catch the Ride On 15, 16, and 17 and Metrobus F4 or F6
+From Silver Spring Metro, catch the Ride On 15, 16, and 17 and Metrobus F4 / F6

 From College Park or the University of Maryland catch the Metrobus F6.

 The Sligo Creek Hiker Biker Trail connects Takoma Park to Wheaton and the Northwest Branch and Paint Branch Trail systems including College Park University of Maryland and the West Hyattsville Metro Station.
-Bike routes along tree-lined residential streets is an easy way to get around, and a few brave bicycle commuters venture onto New Hampshire Avenue itself.
+Bike routes along tree-lined residential streets are an easy way to get around, and a few brave bicycle commuters venture onto New Hampshire Avenue itself.
 As the Avenue is currently being repaved, the roadway and sidewalk surfaces will undergo substantial improvements.

 Most people see the New Ave from the window of a car.
 About 40,000 cars per day drive on New Hampshire Avenue.
 There are many automotive services should you need fuel or help along the way.
 Easy access to the Beltway and downtown DC via North Capitol Street explains why so many residents and businesses have chosen to locate here.